the project

 Due to the intermittent nature of solar and wind power, this 100% renewable energy vision can only be achieved with renewable baseload powerplants such as RSB.

 Located at Harrow Plantation, in the parish of Saint Philip, RSB is a large-scale and grid-friendly energy project.
-It will supply electricity to 16 000 inhabitants with clean, resilient and stable electricity.
+It will supply clean, resilient, and stable electricity to 18,680 residential customers directly.

 RSB is committed to promoting the dual use of solar energy plus agriculture on the site.
-A large-scale Blackbelly sheep farming facility (1830 sheep) will be accommodated with both direct sheep grazing and grass harvesting within the solar power plant and surrounding green areas.
-Sheep husbandry will graze on the facilities in order to maintain a dual usage of the land.
-Sheep farming included will bring local lamb meat production, saving vital foreign exchange, and local skin production set to take off in the export markets thanks to the high scale of the project.
+A large-scale Blackbelly sheep farming facility will therefore be accommodated supporting both sheep grazing and grass harvesting, within the solar power plant and surrounding green areas, promoting Barbados’ dual -use philosophy for sustainable energy development.

 SERVICE